 We rely heavily on Aventis to assist with the development of the VEGF Trap.
 If the VEGF Trap program continues, we will rely on Aventis to assist with providing commercial manufacturing capacity, enrolling and monitoring clinical trials, obtaining regulatory approval, particularly outside the United States, and providing sales and marketing support.
 While we cannot assure you that the VEGF Trap will ever be successfully developed and commercialized, if Aventis does not perform its obligations in a timely manner, or at all, our ability to develop, manufacture, and commercialize the VEGF Trap will be significantly adversely affected.
-Aventis has the right to terminate its collaboration agreement with us, at any time.
+Aventis has the right to terminate its collaboration agreement with us at any time.
 If Aventis were to terminate its collaboration agreement with us, we might not have the resources or skills to replace those of our partner, which could cause significant delays in the development and/or manufacture of the VEGF Trap and result in substantial additional costs to us.
-We have no sales, marketing, or distribution capabilities.
+We have no sales, marketing, or distribution capabilities and would have to develop or outsource these capabilities.
 Termination of the Aventis collaboration agreement would create new and additional risks to the successful development of the VEGF Trap.

 Sanofi-Synthelabo and Aventis have reached agreement on a merger.
-It is unclear what the impact of this or any other business combination involving Aventis would have on the VEGF Trap collaboration, including the possibility of a termination of the collaboration agreement and a delay in, or disruption to, the VEGF Trap development program.
+It is unclear what impact, if any, this business combination will have on the VEGF Trap collaboration, including the possibility of a termination of the collaboration agreement and a delay in, or disruption to, the VEGF Trap development program.